 We hope to see you in the Harbour, and in the meantime, keep safe and well.

 Fiona & Malcolm Thorpe

-Our 2020 nominated charity is once again The Sophie Rolf Trust - KissyPuppy, for whom our visitors and Harbour users have helped us raise over £17,600 over the last 3 years.
-Please have a look at their page to read about their amazing work.
+Our nominated charity in 2021 is once The Sophie Rolf Trust - KissyPuppy, for whom our visitors and Harbour users have helped us raise over £17,600 over the last 3 years.
+To read about this amazing charity take a look at their page.

 For visitors new to the Harbour we recommend a look at the Navigation Section, where you'll find a pictorial guide to safe pilotage in the Harbour that can be printed off for use on board.
 There is also a video guide of the entrance channel.